Fantastic Four: Rise of the Silver Surfer: Production

 With Fantastic Four grossing $330 million worldwide, 20th Century Fox hired director Tim Story and screenwriter Mark Frost in December 2005 to return for the sequel.
 Screenwriters Frost and Don Payne were hired to create the screenplay.
 Payne has said the film is based on "The Galactus Trilogy", as well as comic issues 57–60 in which Doom steals the Surfer's power.
 Payne has also said the film takes inspiration from the Ultimate Marvel limited series Ultimate Extinction.
 As of March 2, 2007, Galactus' design was not yet done, and by April 18, until hiring Laurence Fishburne to perform the voice, the filmmakers were unsure of whether the character would speak.
 Doug Jones was chosen to physically portray the Surfer and supposedly was unaware that he was being dubbed over.
 Since then, both this film and Hellboy remain the only two films where he has been dubbed over in English.

 The film includes the Fantasticar, a larger role for Kerry Washington's character Alicia Masters, and in June 2006, the Silver Surfer was announced to appear in the sequel as a "villain/hero".
 The Silver Surfer has been created by combining the performance of actor Doug Jones, a grey-silver suit designed by Jose Fernandez and created by VFX shop Spectral Motion which has then been enhanced by a new CGI system designed by Weta Workshop.

-The sequel, whose working title was Fantastic Four 2, was officially titled Fantastic Four: Rise of the Silver Surfer in August 2006 with filming beginning on August 28 in Vancouver and set for a release date of June 15, 2007.
+The sequel, whose working title was Fantastic Four 2, was officially titled Fantastic Four: Rise of the Silver Surfer in August 2006, with filming beginning on August 28 in Vancouver and set for a release date of June 15, 2007.
 Michael Chiklis' prosthetics as The Thing were also redesigned to allow him to take it off in between takes and for better ventilation.

 In August 2006, actor Andre Braugher dropped out of an ER supporting role to be cast in Rise of the Silver Surfer.
 Braugher was cast as General Hager, whom director Story described as "an old acquaintance of Reed Richards and one of the major additions to the movie".
-Director Tim Story said the script originally contained Nick Fury, but the role eventually became that of General Hager, as having Nick Fury would have forced Fox to purchase that character's rights, also Marvel's refusal to license the character; some of Hager's lines in the film originate from Nick Fury in Ultimate Extinction.
+Director Tim Story said the script originally contained Nick Fury, but the role eventually became that of General Hager, as having Fury would have forced Fox to purchase that character's rights from Marvel.
+Some of Hager's lines in the film originate from Fury in Ultimate Extinction.
 In September, Jones was confirmed to portray the Silver Surfer in addition to Julian McMahon reprising his role as Doctor Doom.
 The Baxter Building was also redesigned.

 During filming the scene where Sue shows emotions, Story asked Alba to cry pretty as he thought it looked "too real" and "too painful", he also told her that they could CGI her tears.